Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: The Model based on Quasi-Framelets

-Similar to the standard spectral GNNs, we will adopt a polynomial approximation to each modulation function $g_j(\xi)$ ($j=0, 1, ..., K$).
+Similar to the standard spectral GNNs, we adopt a polynomial approximation to each filtering function $g_j(\xi)$ ($j=0, 1, ..., K$).
 We approximate $g_j(\xi)$ by Chebyshev polynomials $\mathcal{T}^n_j(\xi)$ of a fixed degree $n$ where the integer $n$ is chosen such that the Chebyshev polynomial approximation is of high precision.
 In practice, $n=3$ is good enough.
 For simple notation, in the sequel, we use $\mathcal{T}_j(\xi)$ instead of $\mathcal{T}^n_j(\xi)$.
-Then the quasi-framelet transformation matrices defined in \eqref{eq:8a} - \eqref{eq:8} can be approximated by
+Then the Quasi-Framelet transformation matrices defined in \eqref{eq:Ta} - \eqref{eq:Tc} can be approximated by, {for $k=1, ..., K, \ell = 1, ..., L$},